Mendocino Brewing Company: Public offering

 In 1994, the company went public in a direct public offering, advertising its share offering with flyers in six-packs of its beer.
 In 1997, Vijay Mallya, owner of the UB Group, bought a significant portion of the company, and was the beneficial owner of approximately three-quarters of the company's stock.

 Beers

-The company's beers included Red Tail Ale, Peregrine Pale Ale & Eye of the Hawk Stout, as well as several other regular offerings, and various short-run seasonal offerings.
+The company's beers included Red Tail Ale, Blue Heron Pale Ale, Black Hawk Stout, and Peregrine Pilsner, as well as several other regular offerings, and various short-run seasonal offerings, such as Eye of the Hawk Strong Pale Ale.
 Their products were named for birds of prey, except Blue Heron, and feature images of the birds on their labels.
 When they first opened, they only offered only beer by the glass and food.
 A few months after opening they began selling bottled beer.
 The bottles were champagne magnums, and staff sold them in groups of six, calling it "the world's largest six pack".

 As part of the acquisition by UB Group, the company owned Olde Saratoga Brewing Company in Saratoga Springs, New York, and produces Kingfisher brand beers for the U.S. market.